soyoahn/soyoahn.github.io/_posts/2025-07-03-portfolio-nostalgia.md

 - Graduated with a BSc in Technical Communication and BSc in Psychology

-✨ Handmade as if the website came from a beginner on Etsy, not Costco.
+✨ Handmade as if the website came from an eager beginner on Etsy, not Costco.